h5py/h5py/docs/source/guide/hl.rst

         Set to a 2-tuple of strings (real, imag) to control how complex numbers are saved.
 The default is ('r','i').

+    **bool_names**
+        Booleans are saved as HDF5 enums.
+Set this to a 2-tuple of strings (false, true) to control the names used in the enum.
+The default is ("FALSE", "TRUE").

 Threading
 ---------